-USB Connetion:
+USB Connection:

 On ESP32-C3 REV3 chips, a USB Serial/JTAG Controller is available.
-Note: The USB connection cannot be used for a CIRCUITPY drive.
+Note: This USB connection cannot be used for a CIRCUITPY drive.

-Depending on the board you have the USB port may or may not be connected to native USB, if it isn't connected to native USB then following connections need to be made to get serial console, REPL interface, flashing CircuitPython and JTAG debugging.
+Depending on the board you have, the USB port may or may not be connected to native USB.